CraigKnoblauch/portfolio/notes/camera-pathing.md

 ## Summarized requirements an implementation ideas
 **Requirements**
-1. When the player enters a certain area, switch to a camera meant for viewing the primary model of that area.
+1. [x] When the player enters a certain area, switch to a camera meant for viewing the primary model of that area.
-2. Area camera should move slightly with the player
+2. ~~[ ] Area camera should move slightly with the player~~
-3. When the player exits an area, switch to the primary camera that tracks the player
+3. [ ] When the player exits an area, switch to the primary camera that tracks the player
-4. Allow the player to occlude their own model.
+4. [x] Allow the player to occlude their own model.
-5. Never allow the player to go out of view, except as described in previous.
+5. [ ] Never allow the player to go out of view, except as described in previous.
-6. Allow the user to move the primary camera (translate, pan, zoom) at will.
+6. [x] Allow the user to move the primary camera (translate, pan, zoom) at will.
-7. If not in an area, focus the primary camera on the player when the player starts moving.
+7. [ ] If not in an area, focus the primary camera on the player when the player starts moving.
-8. Allow switching to static cameras based on user events.
+8. [x] Allow switching to static cameras based on user events.

+Struck out 2 because the implementation is difficult with the design and I don't really think it's needed.

+5 is something to be concious of on a case by case basis.
+The camera's view in blender should include the whole area captured by the camera zone.

+6 is accomplishted with OrbitControls.
+Will set pan, rotate, move, etc. limits

 **Implementation ideas**
 1. Have three elements to each area: